Integration of professional captioning services

 A card-based layout displaying each new request with details such as video length and name, making it easier for admins to review and decide.

-Processed requests
+Reviewed requests

 Results and Impact